 “…You know why none of us judge?’
 I bumped his shoulder with mine until he finally looked down at me.
 ‘Because none of us have the goddamn right to look down our noses at anyone else’s sins.”

 Though I did not really enjoy much of Charlie’s story, the parallel between the 2 women and the different paths they take was excellently executed!
 It was so subtle which was incredible, really highlighting how different women respond in similar situations in different time periods despite both being strong and independent.
-You will get it when you read it SO GO!

 Additionally, I loved Eve’s curt manner towards the “Yank” and Charlie trying her best to be tolerant, and in the end evolving into a deep relationship, especially because it was between an old weathered lady and a young modern woman, where they would risk their life for each other.
 I deeply adore these so called “unlikely” female friendships.